alisw/alisw.github.io/git-tutorial.markdown

 tutorial](http://alisw.github.io/alibuild/tutorial.html).
 Alternatively, see
 further below if you want to check out the repository manually.

+> With older versions of aliBuild, the central remote repository (used for
+> pulling updates) would be called `origin` instead of the usual name `upstream`
+> and the personal (fork) remote repository (used for pushing changes) would be
+> called `<your-github-username>` instead of the usual name `origin`.
+> Please check your settings using `git remote -v` and adjust the Git commands
+> mentioned in the following instructions accordingly, if needed.

 We will assume from now on that your working directory is `~/alice`.
 If you have your old installation under `~/alice` then we suggest you use a different directory to avoid confusion.